liviaerxin/cmake-package-app/README.md

 - In OSX: install an executable as bundle, and then package it as *.dmg.
 - In Windows: install an executable as exe, and then package it and its dependencies as *.zip.

+## How CMake Build, Install and Package

-The project folder structures are seen as an `Interface`.
-Then there's three interfaces:
+We see a project folder structures as an `Interface`.

+Then there's three `Interfaces`:

 **source and build interfaces:**